-4.22.1 Fuses
+4.22 Fuses

 Under no circumstances should the nominal value of the standard fuses in the vehicle be increased.
 There are no spare fuses (BCM) in the power distribution box (PDB), smart relay box (SRB), or onboard supply control unit (BCM).
-The vehicle converter must provide additional fuses as required.
-See table below.
+The Converter must provide additional fuses as required.

-Only use the Volkswagen fuses listed in the table below.
+Only use Volkswagen fuses.
 Other fuses can impair the tried and tested fuse strategy.